arahi7860/mongo-intro/readme.md

 ## Framing

+Why use a database at all?

-What's the main problem with our programs right now in terms of user experience?
+What's a major shortcoming of our applications right now, in terms of user experience?

-When we quit them, any data / progress is lost!
+When we quit or reload the page, any data / progress is lost!
 Right now, we can only store information in memory, which is wiped when we quit out of a program.
 We need a way to fix this.